Chengpu0707/VarianceArithmetic/README.md

 # Failure of unit test

-Because of using random variable in the test, occassionally, some test can fail due to sampling.
+Because the tests use random variables, occasionally a test can fail due to sampling.
-Usually rerun the test will pass.
+Rerunning the test usually passes.

-# Fuction Description and Related files
+# Function Description and Related Files

-The Jupiter files in ./IpyNb folder shows that difference implmentation of variance arithmetic has identical results.
+The Jupyter notebooks in `./IPyNb/` show that the different implementations of variance arithmetic produce identical results.

-./Python/testCompare.py also compares selected files from the Output folders from difference implmentation directly to show no difference in the results.
+`./Python/testCompare.py` also compares selected files from the `Output` folders of different implementations directly to show no difference in the results.

 ## Statistical Tools

-A statistical counter, and a hostogram counter only for Deviation == 1:
+A statistical counter, and a histogram counter only for Deviation == 1:
  * Cpp/Stats.h
  * Java/Stats/Stat.java, Java/Stats/Histogram.java
  * Python/histo.py